GUIDE TO STARTING RADIOLOGY

 On this page we list our top tips for those beginning their radiology registrar training.

-At only £40 a year, trainee membership of the British Institute of Radiology (BIR) is a thoroughly worthwhile purchase for a first year radiologist.
+At only £40 a year, trainee membership of the British Institute of Radiology (BIR) is a thoroughly worthwhile purchase for a radiologist in training.
+Membership benefits include:

 While membership of the Royal College of Radiologists (RCR) is compulsory for all trainees, there are some benefits worth noting as many people do not take advantage of them!

 - Access to the journal Clinical Radiology & podcast

 - Free membership of the European Society of Radiology

 - 20% discount on books from Lippincott Williams & Wilkins

 - 20% discount on books from Oxford University Press